Taiwanese Canadians: Immigration

 Taiwanese people have been present in Canada since the 1970s but many of those immigrants have since moved to the United States and have become part of the Taiwanese American and Chinese American communities.
 Starting from the late 1980s, many Taiwanese people immigrated to Canada, especially Vancouver, British Columbia, and to the adjacent cities of Burnaby, Richmond, and Coquitlam to form a permanent Taiwanese Canadian community.
 The Greater Vancouver metropolitan area now has the largest Taiwanese community in Canada.
 There is also an established Taiwanese community in Toronto, but more spread out than its counterpart in Vancouver.
 Unlike the Taiwanese American community with a longer history in North America, the majority of the younger Taiwanese Canadians are either first generation or 1.5 generation immigrants who have either grown up entirely in Taiwan or have completed at least some elementary or junior high school education in Taiwan prior to immigrating to Canada.
 This is because many Taiwanese Canadian households are made up of households where the providers are people retired from their businesses and occupations in Taiwan, and decided to move their families (many with adolescent or grown-up children) to Canada.
-There are also many Taiwanese Canadian households where the primary provider (usually the father) is not retired and still conducts business in Taiwan which requires frequent travel between Taiwan and Canada and maybe even require living away from their families for part of the year or longer (this situation is typical of many of the Hong Kong Chinese as well).
-There is a sizable Waisheng Taiwanese community as well in Vancouver that may rival the Bensheng community in size, but they tend to identify themselves more as Chinese Canadians.
+There are also many Taiwanese Canadian households where the primary provider (usually the father) is not retired and still conducts business in Taiwan which requires frequent travel between Taiwan and Canada and maybe even require living away from their families for part of the year or longer (this situation is typical of many Hongkongers as well).

 Languages

-First-generation or 1.5-generation Taiwanese Canadians (especially Bensheng Taiwanese) are often fluent in both Mandarin as well as Hokkien.
+First-generation or 1.5-generation Taiwanese Canadians are often fluent in both Mandarin as well as Hokkien.
 To a lesser extent, Hakka is also spoken by those of Taiwanese Hakka heritage.
 Among the second generation, English often becomes their preferred language and linguistic fluency in the heritage language varies.
-Thus, many second-generation Taiwanese Canadians either speak Taiwanese as their heritage language and may not know any Mandarin or speak Mandarin as their heritage language and know little Taiwanese (the latter is particularly common among families from the Taipei Metropolitan Area).
+Thus, many second-generation Taiwanese Canadians either speak Taiwanese as their heritage language and may not know any Mandarin, or speak Mandarin as their heritage language and know little Taiwanese (the latter is particularly common among families from the Taipei Metropolitan Area).
 Maintaining their heritage language depends on the efforts of their parents and whether the individuals are exposed to Mandarin through Mandarin Chinese schools.
 Second-generation Taiwanese of Hakka descent tend to speak better Mandarin as their heritage language.
 According to the 2011 census, 9,635 reported to speak Taiwanese as their mother tongue.